 A public archaeology program is offered at Furnace Town.
 The current dig site is just west of The Brick Oven, and east of The Mansion House.
 We find a variety of ceramics, stoneware, (building materials (nails, brick, mortar, plaster, window glass), hinges and bottle glass.

 The Public Dig Program is open to everyone from age 12 or older.
+Check our event calendar for available dates.
 All equipment is supplied by Furnace Town.
-Dates are Saturday, July 23, and Saturday, August 27.
 Digs are 2-3 hours.
 Cost: $15/pp. Sign-up below.

 School, scout, youth or private groups are encouraged to reserve a date to dig by contacting Furnace Town at 410-632-2032 or complete the form below.